aankitkumar/Capstone-Projects/README.md

 *Analysis of renewable energy consumption in relation to energy technology research publications*

 - To Study of renewable energy consumption in relation to energy technology publications and anwering the related questions.
 This requires data frame creation, data set mearging & processing from different sources and data analysis.
-- Data analysis for renewable energy production in relation to energy research publications
+- Finding correlation between energy supply and  citable research publications per catpita

 ## Project 4